Wu-Haonan/wu-haonan.github.io/_pages/teaching.md

 - [WABI 2025](https://wabiconf.github.io/2025/talks/talk16/), University of Maryland, MD, USA

 - Graphs and Digraphs, School of Mathematics, SDU, China, Spring 2022
-  - Topic&#58; Applications of Digraph in bioinformatics and computational biology
+  - Topic - Applications of Digraph in bioinformatics and computational biology

 - Sequence and Assembly Seminar, School of Mathematics and Statistics, SDU, China, Fall 2019
-  - Topic&#58; Introduction of Single Molecular Sequence and assembly algorithms for long-reads
+  - Topic - Introduction of Single Molecular Sequence and assembly algorithms for long-reads

 # Posters